capy-ui/documentation/docs/api-reference/data-wrapper.md

 var c = DataWrapper(u64).of(undefined);
 c.dependOn(.{ a, b }, cFunction);
-// now c is equal to 6
+// now c is equal to 6 because 1 + 5 = 6

 fn cFunction(a: u64, b: []const u8) u64 {
 	return a + b.len;
 }

 a.set(5);
+// now c is equal to 10
 b.set("no");
-// now c is equal to 7
+// and now c is equal to 7
 ```

 ### deinit